 - 1 tsp garlic powder

-- Mix 1 tsp chicken consomme powder with hot water and pour into bottom of baking dish.
+- Mix the hot water with the chicken consomme and pour into the baking pan.